-Matt: In John 5:37 Jesus says that the Pharisees had never seen the Father...
-He was talking specific to them there I believe.
+Matt: In John 5:37 Jesus says that the Pharisees had never seen the Father . . .
+He was talking specific to them there, I believe.
 Besides, in 1 Tim.
-6:16-17 it says that God dwells in unapproachable light whom no mans has seen, nor CAN see.
+6:16-17 it says that God dwells in unapproachable light whom no man has seen nor CAN see.
 John 14:9 is where Jesus said to see him was to see the Father.
 Does that mean that the Father has two legs, two hands, a beard, and a couple eye balls?
 NOT!

 Matt: Good.
 John 4:24.
 Does all that help?